New England Meteoritical Services Testing FAQ

 #12.
 "Will my sample be damaged in testing?"

 No, this is known as "destructive testing".
-We may make a small slice on the oxidized exterior, marking the area, to examine the interior mineralogy but even this is not usually noticeable.
+We may make a small slice on the oxidized exterior to examine the interior mineralogy, but even this is usually not noticeable.

 #13.
 "I think I found a meteorite.
-It's heavier than any other rocks in the area, has a burnt looking covering but does not attract a magnet.
-I broke off an edge and can see shiny flakes.
+It's heavier than other rocks in the area and has a burnt-looking covering, but it does not attract a magnet.
+I broke off an edge and could see shiny flakes.
 Do you think that I should send it for testing?"

 Yes, for two reasons.